MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/faqs-infoprotect.md

 2. Restart any open Office applications and sign in with your different user account.
 If you do not see a prompt in your Office application to sign in to the Azure Information Protection service, return to the **Microsoft Azure Information Protection** dialog box and click **Sign in** from the updated **Client status** section.

 Additionally:

+- If you are using single sign-on, you will need to sign out of Windows and sign in with your different user account after editing the registry and before re-opening your Office application.
+The Azure Information Protection client will automatically authenticate by using your currently signed in user account.

 - If you want to reinitialize the environment for the Azure Rights Management service (also known as bootstrapping), you can do this by using the **Reset** option from the [RMS Analyzer tool](https://www.microsoft.com/en-us/download/details.aspx?id=46437).